Licel-GmbH/Licel_TCPIP_Python/docs/source/examples/mpush/iniFile.rst

 * **FreqDivider** : Set the frequency divider, it changes the sampling rate before the summation, so with FreqDivider value of 0 and bin width 3.75m you will get 3.75m range resolution.
-                    With a freqDividerExponent of 3 you will get 30m range resolution.
+                    With a FreqDivider of 8 you will get 30m range resolution.
-                    Valid values are 0 ..
-7
+                    Valid values are 0, 1, 2 ,4, 8, 16, 32, 64, 128.

 * **ShotLimit**   : Sets the maximum number of shots that the TR should acquire. valid values are arbitrary number between 2 and 64K

 * **Discriminator** : level between 0 and 63

-* **Pretrigger**: The pretrigger is 128 bins long.
+* **Pretrigger**: The pretrigger is 1/16 of the hardware tracelength.
                   The command can be used only if the ``TRHardwareInfo['HWCAP']`` contains the bits 0xF9

                   * 0 : disable pretrigger
                   * 1 : enable pretrigger

+                  For more info see https://licel.com/manuals/TR40-16bit3U_Manual.pdf#subsection.3.8

 * **Threshold** : Sets the damping state to either on or off
     * 0 : damping state off